The NALC Constitution, Article 3, Section 1 states:

 Hotels for 2014 convention

-Dec.
-2, 2013—The NALC has made special arrangements with 23 hotels to accommodate letter carrier delegates attending the 2014 convention in Philadelphia, July 21-25.
-All NALC-block hotels are within one mile of the convention center; room rates are shown below.
+Feb.
+20, 2014—UPDATED—The NALC has made special arrangements with 23 hotels to accommodate letter carrier delegates attending the 2014 convention in Philadelphia, July 21-25.
+All NALC-block hotels are within one mile of the convention center.
 The room rates have been set so branches can begin budgeting for the convention.
-The list of hotels will appear in the September issue of The Postal Record.
 Please do not contact the hotels.
 All room reservations will be made through the NALC official housing company.

-NOTE: The reservation process does not start until February, and not until the branch’s delegate eligibility list (DEL) is received, delegates are registered, and the credentials are sent to the branch secretary.
+NOTE: The reservation process does not start until after the branch’s delegate eligibility list (DEL) is received, delegates are registered, and the credentials are sent to the branch secretary.